Criuchi/MvcBalloon/MvcBalloon/README.txt

 6:00
 Forgot to modify the rating contents for .cshtml files such as Delete, Details and Edit.Everything is working properly now after running the program...

+6:09
+Tested the validations and they are working properly.Moving to the next step...